MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wms-only-mode-overview.md

 ## Unsupported processes

 The following high-level processes aren't supported out of the box when Supply Chain Management is integrated with external systems.
-The list are mostly relevant for existing customers already running warehouse management processes and considering to uptake the *Warehouse management only mode* functionality.
+The list is mostly relevant for existing customers who are already running warehouse management processes and are considering to adopt the *Warehouse management only mode* functionality.

 | Process | Description |
 |---|---|